 While orienting these nozzles the following points are to be considered.

-- Thermowell nozzles require special consideration with regards to the pull-out area required for the thermowell element.
+- Thermowell nozzles require special consideration with regard to the pull-out area required for the thermowell element.
 Nozzles are either mounted radially hillside or on the top head of the reactor.
 A platform is a must at these nozzles.

 - Skin thermocouples are equally placed all around the circumference of the reactor and along the length of the reactor.
 They should be oriented last, clearing all obstructions.

-Feed nozzle on the top of the reactor should have its flange a minimum of 180mm and a maximum of 1000mm from the TOG of the access platform.
+The feed nozzle on the top of the reactor should have its flange a minimum of 180mm and a maximum of 1000mm from the TOG of the access platform.
 Consideration for access to nuts under the flange is the be given while calculating the standout.
 Nozzles on the shell are to have minimum standout that clears the studs from reactor insulation.
 Reactors are thick shell

 Preparing the Nozzle Orientation Document